- Acceptable Use Policy and User Agreement

-User access should be established based upon job description, duties, or function.
+User access shall be established based upon job description, duties, or function.
 The use of roles provides consistent and efficient administration of access rights.
 Data Stewards must understand the security controls and privileges for the systems they are responsible for in order to make and recommend appropriate controls.

 User Role Changes

-Access for users who change roles or transfer to other areas of the College should be immediately given the access required for the new role following approval from the appropriate data steward(s).
+Access for users who change roles or transfer to other areas of the College shall be immediately given the access required for the new role following approval from the appropriate data steward(s).
 Access that is no longer required for the new role must be removed or disabled following a reasonable overlap and transition period of no more than thirty days.

 When access is granted, users are responsible for all system activity conducted using their unique account.
-All users have the responsibility to protect their account by creating and maintaining passwords compliant with F&M’s Password Policy (link).
+All users have the responsibility to protect their account by creating and maintaining passwords compliant with F&M’s Password Policy.
 In addition, users are responsible for maintaining the confidentiality of their unique ID and password by not sharing it with any other party or re-using their College password on any other sites or services.

 Review of Access Privileges

-Data Stewards should re-evaluate the privileges granted to F&M users at least annually to ascertain whether or not access is still necessary based on current business needs and job responsibilities.
+Data Stewards shall re-evaluate the privileges granted to F&M users at least annually to ascertain whether or not access is still necessary based on current business needs and job responsibilities.
 User accounts or access rights found to be invalid, expired, no longer necessary based on lack of business need, or in violation of policy must be immediately disabled.